![]() ![]() ![]() ![]() ![]() |

 Would the Artist Set Up?
 In essence artists have three choices of business entity, the sole-proprietorship, partnership/LLC and corporation.
 First the artist's decides whether he or she even needs to set up a separate business entity.
 Having decided, he or she must determine the type of entity to create.
 Deliberations should involve both an attorney and a tax professional.
 I would generally advise the artist to never set up a business entity without obtaining separate legal and financial/tax advice.
 Your attorney will explain the legal benefits of setting up a business entity as well as actually create the entity in the legal sense.
 Your accountant and tax advisor will clarify what new expenses; responsibilities and functions will be entailed in your new business entity.
 Commonly, the attorney and tax professional will need to confer on behalf of their client because the legal and financial matters are interrelated.
 What occasions considering the establishment of a business entity is that the artist has an issue or problem that cannot be solved any other way.
 Unless there is a clear need or reason to set up an entity, don't consider it.
 They are costly to set up and maintain unless they can serve a clear and identifiable purpose.
 Furthermore they complicate the operation of your business.
 Accounting and tax filings as well as the associated fees increase.
 With the help of an attorney and an accountant the artist needs to do a careful cost-benefit analysis, which will help him or her, decide whether it is worth setting up the business entity (a cost-benefit analysis is where you weigh the cost incurred vs. the benefit received).
 It might be that personal liability is the issue for the artist.
 A cost-benefit analysis may find that insurance is a more effective solution.
 An artist desiring to bring someone into the business might be better served by simply hiring an employee.
 So, what are some of the situations or needs that might finally lead the artist to set up a separate business entity?

-Example One An actor/actress is beginning to hit it big and make some serious money.
-She decides to set up a corporation for her acting business (sometimes referred to as "loan-out" corporations).
-With this setup the film companies would pay her corporation for her services and she would in turn be an employee of her own corporation.
+Taking our four artists, let's look at when and why an artist might chose to set up a separate business entity.
+An actor/actress is beginning to hit it big and make some serious money.
+Under 2017 TCJA tax reform she has lost the ability in 2018 to take employee business expenses so she decides to set up a corporation for her acting business (sometimes referred to as "loan-out" corporation).
+With this setup the film companies would pay her corporation for her services and she would in turn be an employee of her own corporation and be able to take all of her related tax deductions as a corporate business expense.
 The benefits to Ima could be that (1) she is able to shift income to later tax years and allow her to delay payment of income taxes, (2) she might save payroll taxes (FICA taxes) by operating as an "S" corporation, (3) she may use the corporation to shift income to other members of her family or household (and into lower tax brackets).
 The corporation would help her limit her personal liability, and at the same time potentially lower her chances statistically of being audited and it would isolate her business activity from the rest of her life.
-The IRS frequently zeros in on "loan out" corporations so they have to be structured with great care to sidestep the punitive personal holding company rules.
 She is also considering an LLC to produce her own film, book or other project.
-The project would be produced inside the LLC when the project was sold the LLC would distribute the profits to the investors/members and perhaps dissolve.
+The project would be produced inside the LLC, and when the project was sold the LLC would distribute the profits to the investors/members and perhaps dissolve.
 If she already has the corporation why would she set up a separate LLC for her film project?
 She would do this to isolate this one project from the rest of her business activities.
 From both a legal and financial point of view she would want to do this in order to not involve the individuals that are members of the LLC in her primary operations inside her corporation.
 Also since the LLC operates (for tax purposes) as a partnership she may have some advantages in writing off the costs of the film.

-Example Two A musician needs some investor money in order to make a new recording with a big band.
+A musician needs some investor money in order to make a new recording with a big band.
 He could set up an LLC, much the way our actress did, to attract investors and isolate that activity, and later to channel the profits (or losses) directly to the investors.
 His tax advisor also discussed setting up a music equipment leasing company that would own all the equipment used by the band on the tour.
 The musicians LLC would then lease (pay rent) to the leasing company for the use of the sound and lighting equipment.
-If the leasing company was an LLC it would give the musician an additional layer of liability protection.
+If the leasing company were an LLC it would give the musician an additional layer of liability protection.
 The leasing company can be set up by the musician and his attorney using a generic name.
-A generic name gives the musicain some privacy, in that people need not know that the musician owns the leasing company.
+A generic name gives the musician some privacy, in that people need not know that the musician owns the leasing company.
 Such a move can be very tax efficient as it gives the musician another means of receiving profits from the band's activities.
 Should the musician's songwriting royalties grow, as it seems to be now he is considering setting up a second publishing LLC (or other business entity) to control his songwriting activities.

-Example Three Suppose our painter befriends an individual who becomes her business manager and agent, and as such is a vital and essential part of her artistic activities.
+Suppose our painter befriends an individual who becomes her business manager and agent, and as such is a vital and essential part of her artistic activities.
 The artist decides to make this person a legal part of her business by setting up a corporation or LLC (either one would probably work, but the LLC would be more flexible and user friendly) and giving him or her a real equity stake in her artistic life.
 By making this individual a shareholder or member of her business the artist legally recognizes this person's importance in her business life and will be able, depending on how the entity is structured, to give him or her a share of the profits.
 The artist's advisors told her that she could simply hire her friend as an employee but the artist preferred setting up the business entity.
 An artist has an investor interested in funding the publication of a limited edition book of her works, and for this her attorney and tax advisor both recommended an LLC.
 The LLC will be structured to receive cash from the investor.
 In turn, it will receive all the income for book sales, pay all the expenses of the publication, then distribute the net profits (or loss) to Liz and the investor according to their LLC agreement.
 After all the books are sold, the final profits will be distributed; the LLC would file a final income tax return and fold.

-Example Four A writer has his first big year when one of his books is sold for a major film adaptation.
-He decides to incorporate his writing activities and sets up an "S" corporation.
-His agent or publisher will pay his royalties directly into the corporation from now on.
-The corporation will allow him to put some family members who are helping him with his correspondence and research on his payroll, thus diversifying his income into their lower tax brackets.
+A writer has his first big year when one of his books is sold for a major film adaptation.
+He decides to incorporate his writing activities and sets up an "S" corporation, a "loan out" to take advantage of the 199A "net business income deduction."
+His agent or publisher will pay his royalties directly into the corporation from now on and he will be able to take all his writing deductions as direct expenses on his corporation tax return.
+The corporation will also allow him to put some family members who are helping him with his correspondence and research on his payroll, thus diversifying his income into their lower tax brackets.
 The corporation will also give the writer some liability protection.
 With knowledge gained from this recent film experience, our writer decides to try and adapt and make a film of another of his books.
-He finds some investors and sets up an LLC to act as a production company for the film project, because he does not want the investors to be a part of his “S” corporation.
-If the project doesn’t succeed the LLC investors/members will most likely be able to use the losses on their personal income tax returns.
-If it succeeds and sells the income from the film will become income on the member’s income taxes.
+He finds some investors and sets up an LLC to act as a production company for the film project, because he does not want the investors to be a part of his "S" corporation.
+If the project doesn't succeed the LLC investors/members will most likely be able to use the losses on their personal income tax returns.
+If it succeeds and sells the income from the film will become income on the member's income taxes.